 PSCS graduates demonstrate high levels of self-expression, intrinsic motivation, and commitment to the community.
-A student’s senior year at PSCS is the crowning development and expression of these characteristics and is uniquely structured to showcase them.
-To graduate from PSCS, students must first be approved by the staff to be seniors.
-To be considered, students will need to be at least 16 years old and have been enrolled at PSCS for at least three full school years at the time of their graduation.
+A student’s senior year at PSCS is the ultimate development and expression of these characteristics and is uniquely structured to showcase them.
+To be granted senior status, students must first gain the approval of the staff (see Junior Letter, below).
+Then during their final year, seniors must:

 - Meet the principles of the school's presence requirement

-Simple fulfillment of these conditions is not by itself sufficient to graduate from PSCS.
-In addition, each graduating student is expected to promote and uphold the values of the school through a distinctly elevated and mature enactment of the core commitments (see Progress, above).
-At the start of the school year, each senior is presented a Senior Handbook that presents all of these requirements in more detail.
-This handbook is available to any community member who wishes to better understand the senior process.
+In addition, graduating students are expected to promote and uphold the values of the school through a distinctly elevated and mature enactment of our Core Commitments.
+At the start of their culminating year, seniors are given a handbook that presents these requirements in detail.